 Health Check: All koi will be examined for visible signs of illness or wounds.
 The benching team will then determine if a koi is eligible to be in the show.
 If a fish is disqualified for health reasons, the fish will be re-bagged and oxygenated for the return home.

 Koi Herpes Virus: Koi that are survivors of a KHV outbreak and thus carriers, or koi that have shared water systems with koi infected with KHV, are not eligible to be brought to the show.

 Classification: Each koi will be identified by size and classification.
 It is the responsibility of the entrant to select the appropriate classification, though benchers can assist if the hobbyist needs help.
 Some koi could be entered in several different categories, e.g. a Tancho Showa could be entered as a Tancho or as a Showa.
 You choose.
 Benchers will measure koi and determine the size category.
 Koi owners or their designees must then sign off on the classifications.
-Once the document is signed, koi will not be moved (see the Novice exception, listed below), so it is important that placement is accurate prior to signing If someone other than the actual owner enters the koi into competition, that person must have authorization from the owner which can be submitted to the Show Chair.
+Once the document is signed, classification changes will not be made.
+It is important that placement is accurate prior to signing.
+If someone other than the actual owner enters the koi into competition, that person must have authorization from the owner which can be submitted to the Show Chair.

 Handling: Once the koi have been checked in, no handling or examination will be allowed by anyone except authorized show personnel.

 Withdrawal: Once the koi have been placed in their appropriate tank, they may only be withdrawn from the show with the authorization of the Show Chair.